×

 If you have not spent a lot of time in Malaysia, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "If you are over 50 or have children attending a Sarawak school (including International Schools) you are not REQUIRED to purchase property.
 Those 40-50 without kids can purchase a property to qulify though.
 BUT anyone on S-MM2H CAN buy property if they wish.
 There are some restrictions.
 It must be zoned residentially and have a structure on it or being constructed.
 It cannot be land zoned exclusively commercially, zoned for agricultural, or reserved native land.
 And if Landed Property it must be valued above a floor of RM600,000 in Kuching, or RM500,000 elsewhere.
 That's about US$135,000-$113,000.
 According to the Sarawak Lands Ordinance of 2019 one can purchase strata property (apartments or condos with no ownership of the underlying land) at any price.
 There is no floor.
 And one can rent property virtually anywhere and at any price.
 I rent, primarily because the property market is a buyers/renters market with a lot of vacancies.
 If a bargain dream-home emerged I might jump.
 But I live in the midtown area and prices are a little higher here.
-Downside of condo life is that many units don't allow pets," remarked one member in Kuching.
+Downside of condo life is that many units don't allow pets," explained one person living in Kuching, Malaysia.

 What do I need to know when buying property in Malaysia?